 Something I didn’t expect was to have was regular followers.
 It’s so lovely to know that people actually visit this blog and take the time to leave a comment.
 It makes it worthwhile to keep going.

-I never started this blog with the intention of making money.
+I never started this blog with the intention of making money (not that there is anything wrong with that).
 You can see that I’m still using the free WordPress template and domain name.
 I do it just for the fun of it and I don’t put pressure on myself to write regularly because sometimes there is just no time or motivation.

 So I am basically not going anywhere.
 Even if I don’t write for a while, I will come back eventually.
 I don’t want to ever abandon this blog as it is my little space on the Internet.